 The Historic Palisade Coloring Book has over 20 illustrations by local artists Melanie Kerrigan and the late Ron Jaynes, and Illinois artist Sarah Walker.
 It contains interesting information about Palisade history and peach harvest activities, including orchard hoopies and historic locations like the “Roller Dam” in DeBeque Canyon.

-Now in its third printing, the Historic Palisade Coloring Book is provided free to second graders at Taylor Elementary and other interested schools, thanks to generous donations from area Rotary Clubs.
+Now in its third printing, the Historic Palisade Coloring Book is provided free to second graders at Taylor Elementary and four other elementary schools, thanks to generous donations from area Rotary Clubs.
 It is also available at Varasion Winery and Wine Country Inn in Palisade, Green Barn Fruit Co. on East Orchard Mesa, and at Out West Books and the gift shop at the Museums of the West in Grand Junction.
 It is also available for a $5.00 suggested donation to the Palisade Historical Society.
 Since 2011, over 2,000 students have received copies to share with their families.

 A 32-page booklet with photos and information about the history of irrigation water in the Grand Valley was created as part of the Palisade Historical Society’s celebration of the 100th birthday of the Grand River Diversion Dam, known as the “Roller Dam” in June 2015.
 The official congressional dedication of the Dam was June 29, 1915.
 This booklet highlights the surprising history of several irrigation projects, including many early projects which failed.

 Though it began in 1897 and took nearly 20 years to complete, the Grand Valley Project, which became the Grand River Diversion Dam and Government Highline Canal, is the successful solution to turning the Grand Valley into one of the most productive agricultural regions in Colorado and the Intermountain West.
 The Dam is located eight miles east of Palisade in DeBeque Canyon, and the Government Highline Canal stretches from Palisade to Loma, delivering irrigation water to the Price Ditch, Stub Ditch, and two canals on Orchard Mesa.
 Copies are available for a suggested $15 donation, or $10 for members.
-Or you can purchase them at Varaison Vineyards and the Chamber of Commerce in Palisade, Green Barn Fruit Co. on East Orchard Mesa, and in the Museums of Western Colorado Gift Shop and Out West Books in Grand Junction.
+Or you can purchase them at Varaison Vineyards and the Chamber of Commerce in Palisade, Green Barn Fruit Co. on East Orchard Mesa, and in the Museums of Western Colorado Gift Shop, and at Out West Books on Main Street in Grand Junction.

 Coal Mining in Palisade, Colorado

 This 24-page booklet of photos and information is based on Principal Writer/Researcher, Bennett Young’s programs presented for the Historical Society and additional research.
 It has become the primary resource for everyone who wants to learn more about Palisade’s coal mining past and the important role it played in the Town’s development.
-Copies are available for a suggested $15 donation, or $10 for members.
+Copies are available from the Historical Society for a suggested $15 donation, or $10 for members.
 Or, you can purchase it at Varaison Vineyards and the Chamber of Commerce in Palisade, Green Barn Fruit Co. on East Orchard Mesa, and in the Museums of the West Gift Shop and at Out West Books in Grand Junction.

 Both the Coal Mining and Irrigation History booklets are used as textbooks at Palisade High School.

-The popular printed Palisade Historic Walking Tour brochure is now available as an e-Book!
+The popular printed Palisade Historic Walking Tour brochure has been updated and is also available as an e-Book.
 Simply go to Kindle Books and use your Amazon account to download it to your tablet or cell phone.
 The cost is $2.99 and proceeds benefit the Palisade Historical Society.